BenchmarkXPRT/Public-AIXPRT-Resources/Installation readmes/AIXPRT TensorFlow Windows Readme.md

 ## 1. Introduction
-This module contains workloads to evaluate the system performance using use cases related to Image Classification and Object Detection using TensorFlow.
-It has workloads “resnet50_v1” and “ssd_mobilenet” and can run Single, Multi-Batch and Multi-Instance scenarios.
+This module contains workloads to evaluate the system performance using use cases related to image classification and object detection using TensorFlow.
+It has workloads “ResNet50_v1” and “ssd_mobilenet” and can run single, multi-batch, and multi-instance scenarios.
 Workloads are built and tested using TensorFlow (version 1.14) framework.
 For more information about TensorFlow please follow the link: https://www.tensorflow.org.
 Workloads run with fp32 precision by default.

 ## 2. System Requirements
-   * This Module can run on all the systems supported by TensorFlow.
+   * This module can run on all the systems supported by TensorFlow.
    * Note: When running tensorflow-gpu on Ubuntu, we recommend running Ubuntu 18.04.1.

-## 3. Run Benchmark
+## 3. Run the Benchmark

 ##### Steps to configure the machine

 ####### Windows
 * Install dependencies
-  1. [Python3 for windows](https://www.python.org/downloads/windows/) .Please make sure to install the right version of python3 that is supported by TensorFlow.
+  1. [Python3 for windows](https://www.python.org/downloads/windows/).
+Please make sure to install the right version of python3 that is supported by TensorFlow.

-  2. Navigate to python3 install directory and duplicate python.exe file.
-Rename the duplicate file to python3.exe
+  2. Navigate to the python3 install directory and duplicate python.exe file.
+Rename the duplicate file to python3.exe.

-  3. Install dependencies
+  3. Install dependencies.

      ```
      pip3 install pyreadline